NetApp-StorageGRID/StorageGRID-PowerShell-Module/README.md

 StorageGRID Webscale PowerShell Module
 ======================================

-The StorageGRID Webscale Module contains Cmdlets for managing a NetApp StorageGRID Webscale solution as well as basic S3 Cmdlets.
-While the S3 Cmdlets are working for any S3 object storage, they provide several enhancements to make S3 management easier for StorageGRID Webscale Administrators.
-For a [feature rich, performance optimized S3 Client in PowerShell use the official AWS Cmdlets](https://aws.amazon.com/de/powershell/).
+The StorageGRID Webscale Module contains Cmdlets for managing a NetApp StorageGRID Webscale solution.

 See the sections below for [Installation](#Installation) and [Update](#Update) Instructions see the sections below.
 For more information check out the [StorageGRID Webscale PowerShell Cmdlet Tutorial](StorageGRID-Webscale-Tutorial.md).